avieth/Algebraic/README.md

 Check out the [PrinterParser](Examples/PrinterParser.hs) example to see this in action.
-It's actually pretty cool: when you define a printer/parser for a sum type of two or more summands, the reversal becomes a `Function`, meaning that when you parse it, you get 0 or more results, which is just what we want, because the parsers for the summands may overlap!
+It's actually pretty cool: when you define a printer/parser for a sum type of two or more summands, the reversal becomes at most a `Surjection` (but maybe something lesser, like a `Function`, in case the summands are not `Bijection`s) meaning that when you parse it, you may get more than 1 result, which is just what we want, because the parsers for the summands may overlap!
 That's to say, if you construct an ambiguous parser, it will produce all possible preimages under the printer!

 ```Haskell
 -- printparseBool is a printer/parser where a Bool is parsed from short or